ghosthill/btsbotsetup/README.md

 ```

 ### End
-yay you're done! that's how it is to set up this bot,
+And that's it, you're done!
+That's how it is to set up this bot,
-and because it's a little complicated i've opted to use github to host it because the formatting workds better imo~
+and because it's a little complicated I've opted to use github to host it because the formatting works better here.

 ## Commands
 A list of important commands if you're using this bot for the same purpose as i do.